• Investigative

 • UK Prime Minister Keir Starmer confirmed defensive air operations involving British assets in the region.

-• Former US President Donald Trump described the strikes as major combat action and suggested political change could emerge within Iran.
+• US President Donald Trump described the strikes as major combat action and suggested political change could emerge within Iran.

 • Energy markets reacted sharply amid fears of disruption in the Strait of Hormuz.